geludwig/abb-externally-guided-motion/README.md

 The build process relies only on git and cmake.
 The following build pipeline is written for Linux, but Visual Studio with WSL can also be used.

-Windows is only needed to get the EGM instruction set, which is shipped with the ABB RobotStudio software.
+Windows is only needed to get the EGM Proto Instruction Set web link through RobotStudio.
+A example link is specified below.

 ## Other useful sources
 - https://github.com/madelinegannon/abb_egm_hello_world